vitelabs/vite-bounty-archive/hackathon/GR13/join-account.md

 - Be responsive to different screen sizes
 - Has a light and dark mode with a component to choose between dark/light/system themes
 - Has a homepage that describes what the dapp is, how to use it, and why it exists.
-- Shows the price in terms of Vite and USD for bidding and auction stats
-- Has a page that shows all ongoing auctions
+- Has a page that shows all joint accounts your Vite address is a member of
-- Has a page that shows all ended auctions
+- Has a component for proposing/replacing/removing motions to move funds
-- Has a page that shows auction details like end date, total Vite locked, average bid, highest bid, list of bids
-- Has a component for placing and withdrawing bids
+- Has a component for voting on motions
-- Has a component that shows token info like tti, total supply, amount being auctioned off, etc.
+- Has a component that shows all a joint account's history (sending/receiving funds, motion pass/reject/replace, etc.)
 - Additional features are welcome!

 ## Judging Criteria